 Students also have access to the strong research infrastructure of Mayo Clinic, including a wide variety of core facilities and experts in biostatistics and bioinformatics.

-Mayo Graduate School furnishes stipends and full-tuition scholarships for all Ph.D. and M.D.-Ph.D. students, which results in exceptional flexibility in choosing research mentors.
+Mayo Clinic Graduate School of Biomedical Sciences furnishes stipends and full-tuition scholarships for all Ph.D. and M.D.-Ph.D. students, which results in exceptional flexibility in choosing research mentors.
 Graduates of the Biomedical Engineering and Physiology program are extremely competitive and successful in both academia and industry and are uniquely poised to make meaningful, innovative contributions to society.

 Areas of emphasis in Biomedical Engineering and Physiology